6 Major Mainframe Migration Project challenges and how to avoid themSeptember 20, 2019

 - Dedicate a Technical Lead to the migration project that is experienced in both the mainframe application and Company standards and procedures.

 - Be realistic about resource availability.
-Planning for an extended duration project at the beginning of a project is more favourable than falling behind and delaying.
+Planning for an extended duration project at the beginning of a project is more favorable than falling behind and delaying.

 - Personal commitments, annual leave and unexpected events will inevitably occur during a long duration project.
 Allow sufficient contingency when making plans.